 What’s even worse is that smoking doesn’t just make it hard for you to prevent gingivitis, it also makes it difficult to treat.
 If you already have gum disease and you still continue to smoke, treatments won’t be as effective as they could be.

-Another important element of gingivitis prevention is knowing whether you have high chances of having the condition.
+Another important element on how to prevent gum diseases is knowing whether you have high chances of having the condition.
 Some folks have a higher risk of having this ailment so they have to be stricter in taking preventive measures.

 Who are at risk of gum diseases?
 Here are some of the risk factors of this ailment:

-Executing all of the steps in how to prevent periodontal disease will require the right products.
+Executing all of the steps in how to prevent gum diseases will require the right products.
 They can seriously boost your efforts and give you a leg up in the fight.